 Since 2010, sound/performance artist Vicky Langan and experimental filmmaker Maximilian Le Cain have been working together in a unique creative audio-visual partnership.
 This is built on the strikingly fitting match between Langan’s magnetic, often troublingly intense presence as a performer and Le Cain’s distinctively jarring, disruptive visual rhythms.
-So far, they have completed eight moving image works together:
+So far, they have completed nine moving image works together:

 Light / Sound (9 mins, 2010), their first video, acclaimed by critic Fergus Daly as one of the top ten films of 2010 in the Senses of Cinema magazine end of year poll, was chosen for distribution by Paris-based experimental film cooperative Collectif Jeune Cinéma.